 In many ways, payroll is purpose-built for advanced analytics.
 The data produced from an HR warehouse is largely quantitative in nature, occurs repetitively, and is usually reliable with little room for human error.
 So, suppose your enterprise has processes to leverage the data and transform it into accurate and timely business intelligence.
 In that case, you can bring enormous value to various parts of your compensation management.

 Build Payroll Analytics Around Your Company’s Use Cases

 How do you Make Sure Your Compensation Policies Hit the Mark?

 One of the first steps in the HR analytics process is setting goals.
-For example, you might prioritize throughput and customer feedback at a call center, so benchmarks for employee remuneration would be selected based on their effectiveness in these areas.
+For example, you might prioritize throughput and customer feedback at a call center.
+Benchmarks for employee remuneration would be selected based on their effectiveness in these areas.
 Other vital factors for companies to consider when determining fair compensation would be – level of education, years of experience, and attendance.

-With the correct data architecture in place, you can collect the necessary information to measure these criteria, feed it into a consolidated repository, and then build dashboards to analyze required metrics.
+With the correct data architecture in place, you can collect the necessary information to measure these criteria.
+You can then feed the data into a consolidated repository and then build dashboards to analyze required metrics.
 With the resulting insights, you can design a payroll structure that’s personalized to the performance and expectations of each individual.

 Ensure Error-Free Payroll Processing

 So how do you make sure that payroll is set up for maximum cost efficiency and optimal engagement?